scrabbletank/farhome-rules/rulesdoc.md

 When casting _Barrier_, _Counter Spell_, or blocking spell damage with _Elemental Shell_ you regain 1 mana, or 2 mana if the spell is 6th level and above, regardless of the rolls outcome.

 #### Soul Hex
-*Requires 3 proficiency in Curse, 12th level*
+*Requires 3 proficiency in Curse, 12th Level*

 When a creature dies while under the effects of Hex caused by your spells, the Hex moves to an adjacent target within 2 tiles of the creature.
 Make a spellcasting roll against their Willpower, on success the target creature gains Hex 1.

 #### Far Blessings
-*Requires 3 proficiency in Divine, 10th level*
+*Requires 3 proficiency in Divine, 10th Level*

 The spells _Guidance_, _Holy Protection_, _Enhance Ability_, _Shield of Faith_, and _Winds of Battle_ have +3 range.
 When cast at 1st level and above the effects of _Guidance_ and _Holy Protection_ last until the start of your next turn when triggered.